-In the Central Region the 2010 open access sablefish fishery in the Cook Inlet North Gulf District opened at noon July 15 and closed at noon September 7.
-Nine vessels harvested 25 mt.
+In the Central Region the 2011 open access sablefish fishery in the Cook Inlet North Gulf District opened at noon July 15 and closed at noon August 15.
+Ten vessels harvested 26 mt.
 In 2009, new season dates adopted by the BOF for PWS sablefish were April 15 - August 31.
 The new season opening date, one month later than in previous years, was adopted to reduce the opportunity for orca depredation on hooked sablefish which predominately occurred prior to May 1.
-The 2010 PWS harvest totaled 96 mt (Contact Charles Trowbridge).
+The 2011 PWS harvest totaled 100 mt (Contact Charles Trowbridge).

 Within the Westward Region, only the Aleutian Islands have sufficient habitat to support mature sablefish populations of sufficient magnitude to permit commercial fishing.
 All other sections within the region are closed by regulation to avoid the potential for localized depletion from the small amounts of habitat within the jurisdiction of the state.
 Bycatch from the areas closed to directed fishing is limited to 1% for trawl gear only, no bycatch is allowed for all other gear types.
-The 2010 Aleutian Island fishery opened on May 15, 2010.
+The 2011 Aleutian Island fishery opened on May 15.
 Additional requirements for the fishery include registration and logbook requirements.
-The GHL was set at 242 mt for the state managed fishery.
-The harvest from the 2010 Aleutian Islands sablefish fishery was 94 mt.
+The GHL was set at 237 mt for the state managed fishery.
+The harvest from the 2011 Aleutian Islands sablefish fishery was 115 mt.
 The season remained open until the November 15 closure date (Contact Trent Hartill or Heather Fitch).

-Sablefish were included in the Statewide Sport Fish mail survey questionnaire for 2010, but those estimates will not be available until September 2011.
+Sablefish recreational harvest estimates were available for the first time from the SWHS for 2010.
+The estimated harvest was 4,793 fish in Southeast Alaska and 3,992 fish in Southcentral Alaska.
 Charter operators reported (in logbooks) a guided sport harvest of about 3,927 sablefish in Southeast Alaska and 153 sablefish in Southcentral Alaska in 2010.
+(Contact Bob Chadwick).